Toolbox for reconstructing quantum theory from rules on information acquisition: Discussion and outlook

 This offers an operational alternative to the problematic concept of the `wave function of the universe' which is ubiquitous in quantum cosmology.
 However, while a `wave function of the universe' might not make sense as a fundamental concept, it could still be given meaning as an effective notion, namely as the state of the large scale structure of our universe on whose description `late time' observers better agree.

 Clearly, if this was to offer a coherent picture of physics, there would need to exist non-trivial consistency relations among the different registers' descriptions such as, e.g., the requirement that `late time observers' agree on the state of the large scale structure.
-This is not a practically unrealistic expectation, as already standard quantum theory features such a consistency between different observers' perspectives \cite{Rovelli:1995fv,Smerlak:2006gi,Cavescompat,mermin2002compatibility}.
-Promisingly, a concrete playground for this idea has recently been constructed from a different motivation \cite{Hackl:2014txa}: a scalar field on the background geometry of elliptic de Sitter space can only be quantized in an observer dependent manner.
+This is not a practically unrealistic expectation as a concrete playground for this idea has recently been constructed from a different motivation \cite{Hackl:2014txa}: a scalar field on the background geometry of elliptic de Sitter space can only be quantized in an observer dependent manner.
 A global Hilbert space for the quantum field does not exist, but consistency conditions between different observers' descriptions can be derived.
+(Observer consistency has also been discussed in general terms within Relational Quantum Mechanics \cite{Rovelli:1995fv,Smerlak:2006gi} and QBism \cite{Cavescompat,mermin2002compatibility}.)
 Although not being a quantum gravity model, it may serve as a platform for concretizing this proposal further.

-Quantum theory suggests that, above all, physics is relational; it is about what we can say about the world and not about how the world `really' is.